nickelpro/velocem/ReadMe.md

 * **HTTP/1.1**: We parse it and return valid responses.
 Yippee.

+* **Router**: Routing is what massacres most benchmarks.
+The "Hello World" Flask app is 5x slower than the raw WSGI equivalent.
+A fast router is essential to a fast, low latency application.

+  Velocem has a _very basic_ router, but it should still be faster than most other implementations.
+This needs a lot of expansion.

+* **Tests**: There are a couple of tests.
+The current testing strategy is "when she segfaults, write a test so the same segfault doesn't happen again".
+  Obviously more work to come here.

+* **PyPI**: Velocem is available via PyPI, but as this is pre-alpha software and features and fixes make there way in with every single commit, building from source is recommended for those who want to play with this.

 ## What's On Deck

-* **Tests and Benchmarks**: Need to clean these up and get them into the repo.
+* **Docs**: Yes, obviously.

+* **Benchmarks**: Need a more complete suite of benchmarks than "Ctrl-R for the last `wrk` command we ran"

 * **sendfile**: The single most obvious WSGI optimization, but needs special handling code

 * **ASGI**: Will likely only support the latest standard.
 Going to need to implement our own asyncio loop for this to have any shot of being fast.

-* **Router**: Routing is what massacres most benchmarks.
-The "Hello World" Flask app is 5x slower than the raw WSGI equivalent.
-A fast router is essential to a fast, low latency application.

 * **uwsgi Protocol**: HTTP/1.1 is non-ideal as a lingua franca for web application backends, uwsgi is an improvement worth exploring.